Statement by the Minister of Labour, Filomena Tassi

-Today, the Minister of Labour, Filomena Tassi, issued the following statement regarding the situation at the Port of Montreal:
+GATINEAU, QC, April 30, 2021 /CNW/ - Today, the Minister of Labour, Filomena Tassi, issued the following statement regarding the Royal Assent of Bill C-29:

-"The Port of Montreal is critical to the economic wellbeing of Canadians across the country, particularly those in Quebec and Ontario.
-The current work stoppage at the Port is causing significant and potentially long-lasting harm to Canada's economy and reputation as a reliable global trading partner.
-The stoppage is disrupting supply chains that have already been significantly affected by the COVID-19 pandemic.
+"Canadians and the Canadian economy rely on the Port of Montréal and its workers to keep goods moving.

+The introduction of this legislation was not something our government took lightly.
+We believe the best collective agreements are the ones made at the table between the parties.
+However, after over two and half years of federally-supported negotiation and having exhausted all other options, legislation was necessary to avoid further and lasting harm to our economy, including the loss of a significant number of jobs.

 Associated Link